bparanj/crystal/electronics/design/impedance-mismatch.md

 Impedance mismatch occurs when two components or systems in an electrical circuit have different impedance values, leading to inefficient energy transfer.
 Impedance is a measure of how much a component resists the flow of alternating current (AC), and is made up of resistance (R) and reactance (X).

-1. Impedance:

-   - For AC circuits, impedance (Z) combines resistance and reactance, and it is measured in ohms (Ω).
+For AC circuits, impedance (Z) combines resistance and reactance, and it is measured in ohms (Ω).
-   - \( Z = \sqrt{R^2 + X^2} \), where \(R\) is resistance and \(X\) is reactance (due to inductors and capacitors).
+\( Z = \sqrt{R^2 + X^2} \), where \(R\) is resistance and \(X\) is reactance (due to inductors and capacitors).

-2. What Happens in a Mismatch:

-   - When two components or systems with different impedance values are connected (e.g., a signal source and a load), the energy is not transferred efficiently.
+ When two components or systems with different impedance values are connected (e.g., a signal source and a load), the energy is not transferred efficiently.
-   - Some of the energy is reflected back to the source instead of being absorbed by the load, reducing performance.
+ Some of the energy is reflected back to the source instead of being absorbed by the load, reducing performance.
 In severe cases, this can cause damage to the circuit or components.

-3. Examples of Impedance Mismatch:
+Examples

-   - Transmission Lines: When a signal travels through a transmission line (like a coaxial cable) and encounters a device with a different impedance, part of the signal reflects back, reducing the strength of the transmitted signal.
+Transmission Lines: When a signal travels through a transmission line (like a coaxial cable) and encounters a device with a different impedance, part of the signal reflects back, reducing the strength of the transmitted signal.
-   - Audio Systems: If you connect speakers with a different impedance than what the amplifier is designed for, you may get distortion or reduced sound quality.
+Audio Systems: If you connect speakers with a different impedance than what the amplifier is designed for, you may get distortion or reduced sound quality.
-   - RF (Radio Frequency) Circuits: Impedance matching is critical in RF circuits (e.g., antennas, transmitters) to ensure maximum power transfer and minimize reflections.
+RF (Radio Frequency) Circuits: Impedance matching is critical in RF circuits (e.g., antennas, transmitters) to ensure maximum power transfer and minimize reflections.

 An impedance mismatch leads to power being reflected back to the source instead of being delivered to the load, causing inefficiency.